-CIT 211 TEACHING & CURRICULUM DEVELOPMENT

-(3T) 3 credits PREREQUISITE: Licensed managing cosmetologist; 1 year experience
+TEACHING & CURRICULUM DEVELOPMENT CIT 211 3 credits (3T) PREREQUISITE: Licensed managing cosmetologist; 1 year experience

 This course focuses on the principles of teaching, teaching maturity, personality conduct, and the development of a cosmetology curriculum.
 Emphasis is placed on teacher roles, teaching styles, teacher challenges, aspects of curriculum development, and designing individual courses.
 Upon completion, the student should be able to describe the role of teacher, identify means of motivating students, develop a course outline, and develop lesson plans.